Finding your comfortable hearing aid fit

 Putting them on properly:

-Watch this video to see how to put on your hearing aids
+Watch this video to learn how to put on your hearing aids.

 Trying different dome sizes: